 Plan well and involve the family

-The best answer is to plan ahead—and to begin the process as early as possible.
-If you are your family's financial leader, think about how you will shield them after you go, as you have during your lifetime.
+One way to counter these headwinds is to plan ahead—and to begin the process as early as possible.
+If you are your family's financial leader, think about how you will protect and provide for your loved ones—just as you have during your lifetime.

-"You don't need to get into details about the assets and dollar amounts, but do have an open discussion," advises Pamela Pirone-Benson, a trust and estate planning consultant with Fidelity.
+"You don't need to get into details about the assets and dollar amounts, but do have an open discussion," advises Pamela Pirone-Benson, an estate planning specialist with Fidelity.
 "Maybe your children can work together.
-Or you might find that one or more lacks the interest or ability to handle financial decisions on behalf of the surviving spouse, and you'll need to appoint someone else as a trusted adviser."
+Or you might find that one or more lacks the interest or ability to handle financial or health care decisions on behalf of the surviving spouse, and you'll need to appoint someone else as a trusted adviser."

 Regardless of how much wealth you and your spouse have accumulated, generally you should have the following key documents on hand to ensure that your wishes are carried out in case you are incapacitated or die: